directorBae/pca9635_rpi_lib/readme.md

 1) Designed for LED’s.
 No resitor required for most ultra bright LED's
 2) Each individual LED brightness can be set via PWM settings
 3) PWM output can be used with LN298
+3) High speed 97 kHz clock which prevents LED flickering
+3) 7 hardware address pins allow 126 devices to be connected to the same I2C-bus
 4) Comes in very compact TSSOP28 package
 5) Cousin to pca 9685servo driver